polar-app/polar-app/content/blog/2020-11-09-Three-Stage-Process-To-Become-A-Better-Reader-Using-Active-Reading.md

 # What is Close/Active Reading?

-Active, or [close](https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/164/2019/03/28042440/Reading-Active-Reading-Strategies-Close-Reading.pdf), reading is a comprehensive and diligent approach to interpreting a text.
+Active, or <a href="https://cdn.vanderbilt.edu/vu-wp0/wp-content/uploads/sites/164/2019/03/28042440/Reading-Active-Reading-Strategies-Close-Reading.pdf">close</a>, reading is a comprehensive and diligent approach to interpreting a text.
 A close reading of a document accommodates the reader to disengage, decipher, and reassemble the working sections of a text into a new interpretation of the text.
 So how would one go about attempting to actively read?

 Let’s get started!